Alesana: Origins, The Lost Chapters EP and future plans (2017–present)

 On April 11, 2017, the band made official their participation on the first edition of the Vans Warped Tour MX with bands including Good Charlotte, Mayday Parade, Suicide Silence, Hatebreed, Never Shout Never and more.
 The Vans Warped Tour MX would have taken place in the Foro Pegaso in Toluca, Mexico, on May 27, 2017, although this date was pushed back for an intended show on October 22 of the same year before eventually being canceled by the promoters.
 They eventually did play in Mexico City at the Teatro Ramiro Jiménez on September 16, 2017, along with national groups Allison, Cerberus, Kamikaze Ninja, Say Ocean and Kaizan opening the show.

 On October 31, 2017, the band announced a new project titled "Origins".
-Details of the project were announced in the following days, in which it was revealed that Origins would be a compilation of the band's history all packaged into 1000 limited-edition boxes which would include memorabilia such as a shirt and picks with designs from the earliest days of the band, posters, a new EP entitled The Lost Chapters, a USB drive containing rarities and B-sides, and much more.
-"Origins" was scheduled for release on Black Friday, 2017.
-On November 22, 2017, they released the first single off of the upcoming The Lost Chapters EP, entitled "Fits and Starts".
-The new single was accompanied by a brand new music video, which is mainly a compilation of fan made videos sent to the band.
+Origins is a compilation of the band's history, scheduled for release on Black Friday, 2017.
+On November 22, 2017, the band released the first single off of the upcoming The Lost Chapters EP, titled "Fits and Starts", along with a music video which was a compilation of fan made videos sent to the band.

-As of 2022 the band is touring regularly.
-They have hinted that a new album is in its early stages.
-It would seem the delay is due at least in part to the members personal.
-All are married and have children with the exception of Crump and Bryan.
-Most recently vocalist Dennis Lee and his wife Cayce welcomed a daughter in late 2020.
-Lee later revealed that she had been born 4 months early and spent 9 months in the hospital.
-This added to touring and writing delays.
+As of 2024, Alesana is touring regularly and playing festivals, and have confirmed there are no plans to stop doing so.
+The band appears to be more active on social media and have launched a new online merch store, with all apparel printed by Lee.
+Alesana has confirmed that a new album is in its early stages.
+Dennis Lee and his wife Cayce had a daughter in late 2020, with Lee later revealing that she had been born 4 months early and spent 9 months in the hospital, contributing to touring and writing delays.
+In November 2024, longtime drummer Jeremy Bryan was fired amid sexual misconduct allegations.

 Musical style and influences

-Alesana's overall genre has been proven difficult to determine due to their frequent use of light and poppy influence combined with heavy outputs and metal influenced-screaming vocals.
-According to Corey Apar, Alesana's music combines post-hardcore and heavy metal music with pop-influenced hooks.
-Alesana has been described as emo, screamo, metalcore, and post-hardcore.
-Influences for the band have included The Beatles, Mae, Mew, The Smashing Pumpkins and The Black Dahlia Murder.
-Alesana's earlier material was also influenced by fellow North Carolinian metalcore bands including Prayer for Cleansing, Between the Buried and Me and Undying.
+Alesana's musical style has been described as "eschewing traditional labels" with its impenitent fusion of influences spanning numerous genres.
+Alesana's traditional sound combines various elements of post-hardcore, heavy metal and pop by utilizing harmonized guitar riffs, loud-soft dynamics, "uplifting" choruses, and "crushing" breakdowns".

+Critics have labelled Alesana as emo, screamo, post-hardcore, and metalcore., On later releases, the band began incorporating symphonic elements such as horns, strings, and choral elements into their densely-layered sound.

+Vocalist and guitarist Shawn Milke is a self-described "pop-punk kid" while lead vocalist Dennis Lee is a "total metalhead".
+In an early interview, Milke stated that instead of attempting to fuse the two styles, the band "sandwiched them together and just did them both".
+Lee added that the style was "a little awkward at first, but somehow, kids apparently liked it".
+The band has cited an array of rock and metal bands, such as The Beatles, Mae, Mew, The Smashing Pumpkins, The Black Dahlia Murder, Prayer for Cleansing and Between the Buried and Me.